Where are the best places in the state of New Hampshire?

 - North Haverhill (Pop.
 898)

-If you’re curious enough, here are the worst places to live in New Hampshire:
+If you’re curious enough, here are the worst places to live in New Hampshire according to the data:

 - Franklin (Pop.
 8,440)

-Detailed List Of The Best Cities In New Hampshire
+Detailed List Of The Best Places To Live In New Hampshire